1. Are there any special rules to follow regarding scholars...

 In order to be a voting member of a doctoral oral exam committee, or to serve as a member of a supervisory committee, an individual must be a member of the U of T graduate faculty.

-If you wish an individual to serve in either of these capacities, he/she will first need to be appointed as a status-only member of your department.
+If you wish an individual to serve in either of these capacities, he/she will first need to have an eligible academic appointment in your department (i.e. Tenure Stream / Research Stream / Status Only / Adjunct Faculty / CLTA).
 Such appointments are described in the

 Academic Administrative Procedures Manual.

 Such appointments require the approval of your Faculty Dean.
 Once that appointment is made and entered into the HRIS, he/she can be appointed to graduate faculty.
 That requires approval of the Graduate Chair and is entered into the HRIS here at SGS using the

 2. If a faculty member has an SGS appointment elsewhere at U of T...

 ...does the Chair of the graduate unit where the faculty member is about to assume graduate supervision or teaching responsibilities (not necessarily the home academic unit) need to put an application forward to SGS for an appointment in this particular unit, or is the original SGS one (if at sufficient level) enough?
 Or is it up to the Chair of the graduate unit to decide if he/she wants the faculty member to have a graduate appointment in his/her graduate unit as well besides any other existing ones?
 Does a faculty member who is a tenured faculty member in another department/faculty need to have another graduate appointment to supervise a doctoral student in our department?